yanchaoluo/STAT545-hw-Luo-Yanchao/hm5/hm05_Luo_Yanchao.md

     ##  $ factor_artist_name   : Factor w/ 7498 levels "Motion City Soundtrack",..: 13 47 62 77 85 113 144 180 235 245 ...
     ##  $ max_artist_hotttnesss: num  0.603 0.413 0.492 0.46 0.536 ...

-I found this time we have change the `artist_name` to be a factor.
+I found that we have changed the `artist_name` to be a factor at this time.

 #### Using `dput()`/`dget()`